-Ms L Mnganga-Gcabashe - Thank you very much.
-We today, as I think Members have in their packages; we have a witness interac on with Mr Matona.
-Mr Matona...I believe he is already here.
-Welcome Sir.
-I believe that you said that you'd like to take an oath.
-Thank you, I'll read the oath to you and you will respond at the end.
-In accordance with sec on 16 of the Powers Privileges and Immuni es of Parliament and Provincial Legislatures Act 2004, as a witness to this oversight enquiry, please be informed that by law you are required to answer fully and sa sfactory all the gues ons lawfully put to you.
-Or to produce any document that you are required to produce in connec on with the subject ma er of the enquiry.
-Notwithstanding the fact that the answer or the document could incriminate you or expose you to criminal or civil proceedings or damages.
-You are, however, protected in that evidence given under oath before a house or commi ee may not be used against you in any Court or place outside parliament, except in a criminal proceeding concerning a charge of perjury or a charge relaging to the evidence or documents required in these proceedings.
-Please be aware that in terms of sec on 17 sub sec on 2 of the Powers Privileges and Immuni es of Parliament and Provincial Legislatures Act, a person who wilfully furnishes a house or a commi ee with informa on or makes a statement before it which is false or misleading commits an o ence and is liable to a ne or imprisonment for a period not exceeding 2 years.
-You are required to take an oath or a rm that the evidence you are about to give is truthful, you may choose to take the oath or affirmation, but you've already chosen the oath.
-Which do you prefer...I think you've already answered the question.
-Now we are getting to the oath.
-You will say, "I swear that the evidence I shall give shall be the truth, the whole truth, and nothing but the truth.
-You may respond Sir.
+"In accordance with sec on 16 of the Powers, Privileges and Immuni es of Parliament and Provincial Legislature Act 2004, as a witness to this oversight enquiry, please be informed that by law you are required to answer fully and sa sfactory all the ques ons lawfully put to you or to produce any document that you are required to produce in connec on with the subject male of the enquiry, notwithstanding the fact that the answer or the document could incriminate you or expose you to criminal or civil proceedings or damages.
+You are, however, protected in that evidence given under oath or all rmale on before a house or a commile emay not be used against you in any court or place outside parliament, except in criminal proceedings concerning a charge of perjury or a charge relating to the evidence or documents required in these proceedings.
+Please be aware that in terms of sec on 17 (2) of the Powers, Privilege and Immuniles of Parliament and Provincial Legislature Act, a person who wilfully furnishes a house or a commilie with informal on or makes a statement before it which is false or misleading, commits an olence and is liable to a neighbor or to imprisonment for a period not exceeding 2 years.
+You are required to take an oath that the evidence that you are about to give is truthful.
+Oh you've answered that you prefer oath.
+The oath; I swear that the evidence I shall give shall be the truth, the whole truth and nothing but the truth."